 - Always wash your hands prior to preparing formula.

 - Use clean tongs to fish the scoop out of the container.
 Wash the scoop after every use.

 - Clean bottles in hot dishwasher or hot soapy water plus sterilization.

 - Use only clean work surfaces when preparing the bottles.

 - Use hot water to prepare the powdered formula—at least 158 degrees F(70 degrees C) This temperature is necessary to kill the bacteria.
 Cool to room temperature before feeding to baby by placing closed bottle in ice bath.

 - If you make the formula ahead of time, refrigerate it immediately and use it within 24 hours.

 The Center for Disease Control and Prevention: has more information on this topic.
-The World Health Organization (WHO) has created a PDF in several different languages that includes guidelines regarding formula and breastfeeding.
+You may find this PDF helpful.